Pre-eclampsia during pregnancy

 Chloe is a little star, but then again, as her mum, I am probably very biased.
 She is very lively and funny, loves to be tickled and to play hide and seek.
 Her biggest enjoyment comes from music and she loves to dance or sing.
 Any time she hears music – from a radio, television or a passing car with its windows down – you’ll see Chloe dancing to the beat.
 Imagine a two-year-old in a tutu and you can imagine Chloe (that might be a tutu at baby ballet or a tutu over her pyjamas).”

-“If the research could find a marker that would show if it would happen again, or could pick up on it earlier, it would be a massive breakthrough for me.”
+“If researchers could find a marker that would show if it would happen again, or could pick up on it earlier, it would be a massive breakthrough for me.”

 Research for the future

 “For those of you who have raised money or awareness for Sparks, I am eternally grateful.
 Anything that can help prevent other women going through what I’ve gone through, and what I see other pregnant women going through everyday, can only be a good thing.
 I look forward to the day that research can pinpoint those women at risk of pre-eclampsia, and maybe one day they can prevent it from happening at all.”